aws/s2n-quic/quic/s2n-quic-qns/README.md

 ### hq-interop

 This application protocol is designed for executing tests defined in the [`quic-interop-runner`](https://github.com/marten-seemann/quic-interop-runner).
 The server serves a directory (defaulting to `.`).
-The client connects to the server and can request the served files by opening a stream and issuing a [`HTTP 0.9` request](https://www.w3.org/Protocols/HTTP/AsImplemented.html).
+The client connects to the server and can request the served files by opening a stream and issuing an [`HTTP 0.9` request](https://www.w3.org/Protocols/HTTP/AsImplemented.html).
 The server responds with the contents of the file and closes the stream.

 #### Examples